cardano-scaling/hydra/docs/docs/configuration.md

   --signing-key-file cardano.sk
 ```

-These keys are currently used to authenticate on-chain transactions which drives the execution of the Hydra protocol.
-They prevent unsolicited actors to fiddle with the head life-cycle (for instance, someone external to the head could otherwise _abort_ an initialised head).
-While this wouldn't put head participants' funds at risk, it is still an annoyance that one wants to prevent.
+These keys authenticate on-chain transactions and ensure that only authorized participants can control the head's lifecycle, preventing unauthorized actors from interfering (eg, aborting an initialized head).
+While this issue does not put participants' funds at risk, it is still inconvenient and can be avoided.

 ### Hydra keys

-The second set of keys are the so-called Hydra keys, which are used for multi-signing snapshots within a Head.
-While in the long-run, those keys may be used in an aggregated multi-signature scheme.
-At present however, Hydra keys are also Ed25519 keys.
+The second set of keys are Hydra keys, used for multi-signing snapshots within a head.
+Although these keys may eventually support an aggregated multi-signature scheme, they currently use the Ed25519 format.

-These are similar to cardano keys but are only on the layer 2.
-New keys can be generated using `hydra-node`:
+Generate new Hydra keys using the `hydra-node`:

 ```
 hydra-node gen-hydra-key --output-file my-key
 ```

-This will create two files, `my-key.sk` and `my-key.vk` containing Hydra keys suitable for use inside a head.
+This command creates two files: `my-key.sk` and `my-key.vk` containing Hydra keys suitable for use inside a head.

-Alternatively, we provide demo key pairs as `alice.{vk,sk}`, `bob.{vk,sk}` and `carol.{vk,sk}` in our [demo folder](https://github.com/input-output-hk/hydra/tree/master/demo).
-These should obviously not be used in production.
+For demonstration purposes, we also provide demo key pairs (`alice.{vk,sk}`, `bob.{vk,sk}`, and `carol.{vk,sk}`) in our [demo folder](https://github.com/input-output-hk/hydra/tree/master/demo).
+These demo keys should not be used in production.

-### Contestation Period
+### Contestation period

-The contestation period is a protocol parameter and given as a number of seconds, for example:
+The contestation period is a critical protocol parameter, defined in seconds, for example:

 ```
 hydra-node --contestation-period 120s
 ```

-Contestation period is used in:
+The contestation period is used in:

-- Constructing the upper validity bound for `Close` and `Contest` transactions,
+- Constructing the upper validity bound for `Close` and `Contest` transactions
-- Computing the contestation deadline and therefore the lower validity
+- Computing the contestation deadline, which defines the lower validity
-  bound for `FanOut` transaction.
+  bound for the `FanOut` transaction.

-This parameter has a default value of _60 seconds_, which should be
-enough under normal circumstances, but it needs to be tailored to the
-condition of network we are running on since slot lengths and block
+The default contestation period is _60 seconds_, but it should be tailored to the network conditions, as different networks have varying slot lengths and block production rates.
-production rates are different on different networks.

 :::info Consistent contestation period

-All parties in the hydra head protocol need to configure the same
-value for `--contestation-period` otherwise the `Init` transaction
-will be ignored.
-This prevents certain party from stalling/DoS-ing
-the head by setting contestation period to unreasonably large values.
+All parties in the Hydra head protocol must configure the same `--contestation-period` value.
+Otherwise, the `Init` transaction will be ignored, preventing any participant from stalling or causing a denial-of-service (DoS) attack by setting an unreasonably large contestation period.

 :::

-:::warning Invalid Close and Contest Transactions
+:::warning Invalid `Close` and `Contest` transactions

 Depending on the contestation period value and the network conditions,
 `Close` and `Contest` transactions could become invalid and be
-silently rejected by the cardano-node to which they have been
+silently rejected by the `cardano-node` to which they have been
 submitted.
 This can happen, for example, if:
-* The network is congested, with lot of transactions waiting to be
+* The network is congested with many transactions waiting to be
-  included in a block,
+  included in a block
 * The node's connectivity to the network drops and the transaction is
   not propagated to block producers fast enough.

-The hydra-node itself does not currently handle this situation and
-therefore each client application needs to put in place some retry
-mechanism depending on the time it should "normally" take to have the
-transaction.
+Currently, the `hydra-node` does not handle this situation.
+Each client application should implement a retry mechanism based on the expected time for transaction inclusion.

 :::

-### Reference Scripts
+### Reference scripts

-The `hydra-node` makes use of reference scripts to reduce the size of transactions driving the Head's lifecycle.
-To reference the right scripts, the `--hydra-scripts-tx-id` needs to be provided.
-When provided, the `hydra-node` checks whether the right scripts are available at this transaction on-chain.
+The `hydra-node` uses reference scripts to reduce transaction sizes driving the head's lifecycle.
+Specify the `--hydra-scripts-tx-id` to reference the correct scripts.
+The `hydra-node` will verify the availability of these scripts on-chain.

-You can also check against which scripts a hydra-node was compiled using:
+Check the scripts against which a hydra-node was compiled using:

 ```shell
 hydra-node --script-info
 ```

-For public [(test) networks](https://book.world.dev.cardano.org/environments.html), we publish the hydra scripts on each new release and advertise transaction ids on the [release notes](https://github.com/input-output-hk/hydra/releases) and on the repository in [`networks.json`](https://github.com/input-output-hk/hydra/blob/master/networks.json).
+For public [(test) networks](https://book.world.dev.cardano.org/environments.html), we publish Hydra scripts with each new release, listing transaction IDs in the [release notes](https://github.com/input-output-hk/hydra/releases) and [`networks.json`](https://github.com/input-output-hk/hydra/blob/master/networks.json).

-If you want to publish the scripts yourself, you can do so using the `publish-scripts` command:
+To publish scripts yourself, use the `publish-scripts` command:

 ```shell
 hydra-node publish-scripts \